CodeReclaimers/neat-python/docs/module_summaries.rst

       See :pylib:`Authentication Keys <multiprocessing.html#authentication-keys>` for more on the ``authkey`` parameter, used to restrict access to the manager.

-    :param addr: Should be a tuple of (hostname, port) pointing to the machine running the DistributedEvaluator in master mode.
+    :param addr: Should be a tuple of (hostname, port) pointing to the machine running the DistributedEvaluator in primary mode.
 If mode is :py:data:`MODE_AUTO`, the mode is determined by checking whether the hostname points to this host or not (via :py:func:`host_is_local()`).
     :type addr: tuple(str, int)
     :param authkey:  The password used to restrict access to the manager.
 All DistributedEvaluators need to use the same authkey.
 Note that this needs to be a :pytypes:`bytes` object for Python 3.X, and should be in 2.7 for compatibility (identical in 2.7 to a `str` object).
     :type authkey: :pytypes:`bytes`
     :param eval_function: The eval_function should take two arguments - a genome object and a config object - and return a single :pytypes:`float <typesnumeric>` (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`, nor by :py:class:`ParallelEvaluator <parallel.ParallelEvaluator>` (although it is more similar to the latter).
     :type eval_function: `function`
-    :param slave_chunksize: The number of :term:`genomes <genome>` that will be sent to a :term:`slave node` at any one time.
+    :param secondary_chunksize: The number of :term:`genomes <genome>` that will be sent to a :term:`secondary node` at any one time.
-    :type slave_chunksize: :pytypes:`int <typesnumeric>`
+    :type secondary_chunksize: :pytypes:`int <typesnumeric>`
-    :param num_workers: The number of worker processes per :term:`slave node`, used for evaluating genomes.
+    :param num_workers: The number of worker processes per :term:`secondary node`, used for evaluating genomes.
 If None, will use :pylib:`multiprocessing.cpu_count() <multiprocessing.html#multiprocessing.cpu_count>`  to determine the number of processes (see further below regarding this default).
-If 1 (for a slave node), including if there is no usable result from ``multiprocessing.cpu_count()``, then the process creating the DistributedEvaluator instance will also do the evaluations.
+If 1 (for a secondary node), including if there is no usable result from ``multiprocessing.cpu_count()``, then the process creating the DistributedEvaluator instance will also do the evaluations.
     :type num_workers: :pytypes:`int <typesnumeric>` or None
-    :param worker_timeout:  specifies the timeout (in seconds) for a slave node getting the results from a worker subprocess; if None, there is no timeout.
+    :param worker_timeout:  specifies the timeout (in seconds) for a secondary node getting the results from a worker subprocess; if None, there is no timeout.
     :type worker_timeout: :pytypes:`float <typesnumeric>` or None
-    :param int mode: Specifies the mode to run in - must be one of :py:data:`MODE_AUTO` (the default), :py:data:`MODE_MASTER`, or :py:data:`MODE_SLAVE`.
+    :param int mode: Specifies the mode to run in - must be one of :py:data:`MODE_AUTO` (the default), :py:data:`MODE_PRIMARY`, or :py:data:`MODE_SECONDARY`.
     :raises ValueError: If the mode is not one of the above.

     .. note::

       Whether the default for ``num_workers`` is appropriate can vary depending on the evaluation function (e.g., whether cpu-bound, memory-bound, i/o-bound...), python implementation, and other factors; if unsure and maximal per-machine performance is critical, experimentation will be required.

+    .. py:method:: is_primary()

+      Returns True if the caller is the :term:`primary node`; otherwise False.

+      :return: `True` if primary, `False` if :term:`secondary <secondary node>`
+      :rtype: :pytypes:`bool <typesnumeric>`

     .. py:method:: is_master()

-      Returns True if the caller is the :term:`master node`; otherwise False.
+      A backward-compatibility wrapper for :py:meth:`is_primary`.

-      :return: `True` if master, `False` if slave
+      :return: `True` if primary, `False` if :term:`secondary <secondary node>`
       :rtype: :pytypes:`bool <typesnumeric>`
+      :raises DeprecationWarning: Always.

+      .. deprecated:: 0.91-config_work

-    .. py:method:: start(exit_on_stop=True, slave_wait=0)
+    .. py:method:: start(exit_on_stop=True, secondary_wait=0)

-      If the DistributedEvaluator is in master mode, starts the manager process and returns.
-If the DistributedEvaluator is in slave mode, it connects to the manager and waits for tasks.
+      If the DistributedEvaluator is in primary mode, starts the manager process and returns.
+If the DistributedEvaluator is in secondary mode, it connects to the manager and waits for tasks.

-      :param exit_on_stop: If a slave node, whether to exit upon the calling of `stop()` in the :term:`master node`.
+      :param exit_on_stop: If a secondary node, whether to exit upon the calling of `stop()` in the :term:`primary node`.
       :type exit_on_stop: :pytypes:`bool <typesnumeric>`
-      :param slave_wait: Specifies the time (in seconds) to sleep before actually starting, if a :term:`slave node`.
+      :param secondary_wait: Specifies the time (in seconds) to sleep before actually starting, if a :term:`secondary node`.
-      :type slave_wait: :pytypes:`float <typesnumeric>`
+      :type secondary_wait: :pytypes:`float <typesnumeric>`
       :raises RuntimeError: If already started.
       :raises ValueError: If the mode is invalid.

     .. py:method:: stop(wait=1, shutdown=True)

-      Stops all slaves.
+      Stops all secondaries.

-      :param wait: Time (in seconds) to wait after telling the slaves to stop.
+      :param wait: Time (in seconds) to wait after telling the secondaries to stop.
       :type wait: :pytypes:`float <typesnumeric>`
       :param shutdown: Whether to :pylib:`shutdown <multiprocessing.html#multiprocessing.managers.BaseManager.shutdown>` the :pylib:`multiprocessing.manager.SyncManager <multiprocessing.html#multiprocessing.managers.SyncManager>` also (after the wait, if any).
       :type shutdown: :pytypes:`bool <typesnumeric>`
-      :raises ModeError: If not the :term:`master node` (not in :py:data:`MODE_MASTER`).
+      :raises ModeError: If not the :term:`primary node` (not in :py:data:`MODE_PRIMARY`).
       :raises RuntimeError: If not yet :py:meth:`started <start()>`.

     .. py:method:: evaluate(genomes, config)

       Evaluates the genomes.
-Distributes the genomes to the slave nodes, then gathers the fitnesses from the slave nodes and assigns them to the genomes.
-Must not be called by :term:`slave nodes <slave node>`.
+Distributes the genomes to the secondary nodes, then gathers the fitnesses from the secondary nodes and assigns them to the genomes.
+Must not be called by :term:`secondary nodes <secondary node>`.

       :param genomes: Dictionary of (:term:`genome_id <key>`, genome)
       :type genomes: dict(int, :datamodel:`instance <index-48>`)
       :param config: Configuration object.
       :type config: :datamodel:`instance <index-48>`
-      :raises ModeError: If not the :term:`master node` (not in :py:data:`MODE_MASTER`).
+      :raises ModeError: If not the :term:`primary node` (not in :py:data:`MODE_PRIMARY`).

   .. versionadded:: 0.91-github

   .. versionchanged:: 0.91-config_work
     Pylint, documentation, other changes (e.g., RoleError to ModeError).
+    Master/Slave terminology changed to Primary/Secondary, to keep up with more modern usage (according to a google search) plus issues of sensitivity.

 .. py:module:: genes
    :synopsis: Handles node and connection genes.